Kevin White (politician): Later life

-Questions about White’s political finances continued to plague him.
+Questions about White's political finances continued to plague him.
 In 1993, without admitting guilt, White agreed to return to the state nearly $25,000 in surplus campaign funds that he had used for personal expenses.

 On November 1, 2006, a statue of White was unveiled at Boston's Faneuil Hall.
 The bronze statue, created by sculptor Pablo Eduardo, portrays White walking down the sidewalk.
 Behind the statue are several metal footprints along the sidewalk.
 With these are several quotes from White which were made during his mayoral inauguration speeches.

+On January 27, 2012, White died in Boston, aged 82.

 Health

 In 1970, during his campaign for governor, White underwent surgery that removed two-thirds of his stomach.
 In 2001, the since-retired White suffered a heart attack that left him with a pacemaker.
 In his advanced age, he lost hearing in his right ear and suffered from Alzheimer's disease.